Phil Wylie

 The command is limited to creating a single post at a time.
 However, we can run multiple commands at once by separating them with a semicolon.
 So if we wanted to create two blog posts about one of the best Thai restaurants in London, we could run this command:

-In order to make the above command even easier, I wrote a handy tool that generates it for you.
+In order to make the above even easier, I wrote a handy tool that generates the command for you.

 This tool is simple, but useful for quickly generating a small number of posts.
 With more time, a short bash script could loop through an array and perhaps support hierarchical post structures.
 For my purposes, this was sufficient and I wanted to share it in the hope that other people find it useful.